 Yield: About 2 cups.

-I love to also serve this with fried tostones – fried green plantains (pictured below) as well as the classic choice of tortilla chips.
+I love to also serve this with tostones – fried green plantains (pictured below) as well as the classic choice of tortilla chips.